udacity/frontend-nanodegree-mobile-portfolio/README.md

 ####OPTIMIZED CODE

-By moving the query selector to its own for-loop I'm reading the layout properties and then in a second for-loop I'm batching the style changes
+By moving the query selector to its own for-loop I'm reading the layout properties and then in a second for-loop I'm batching the style changes.
 By doing this I'm avoiding Stoping Forced Synchronous Layout

   ```bash
   // Moves the sliding background pizzas based on scroll position